asiajanicka/AutomationPracticeStore/README.md

 - Junit5 - for testing
 - Allure - for reporting (allure results are stored in target/allure-results directory)
 - AssertJ - for assertion
+- Awaitility
+- Lombok

+Test can be run with use of CHROME and FIREFOX.
+In order to choose browser, go to config.properties and enter CHROME or FIREFOX for browser param.
+To use mentioned browsers, they should be installed on your computer.

+To serve test report with Allure on your computer:
+1) run tests using: mvn clean test
+2) generate a report with: allure serve target/allure-results Please remember that Allure must be installed according to the spec: https://docs.qameta.io/allure/contactUsForm